 If you want to be on our SBHT Winter Ski Condition e-mail Report, click here to request being added to the list.

 Trailhead parking is available on Forest Haven Road in Glen Arbor, Glen Haven, the Dune Climb, Pierce Stocking Drive, and the corner of Voice Rd and Bar Lake Rd on the north end of Empire.
-The new section of trail north of Glen Arbor has trailhead parking at Crystal View and the Bay View Trailhead on Thoreson Road.
+The section of trail north of Glen Arbor has trailhead parking at Crystal View Trailhead, the Bay View Trailhead on Thoreson Road, and on Port Oneida Road.

 The trail from Glen Arbor to the Dune Climb (4 miles) is relatively flat with beautiful scenery.
 A loop trail through DH Day Campground and a loop just south of the Dune Climb have been added this year.
 You will have to remove your skis to cross M-109 and in Glen Haven.